 Sushi, like any culinary discipline with hundreds of years of history, is an art.
-We saw it in the award-winning documentary Jiro Dreams of Sushi: the protagonist’s own son spent years and years just to learn how to cut fish.
-And then I would go on to do something else.
+We already saw it in the award-winning documentary Jiro Dreams of Sushi: the protagonist’s own son spent years and years just to learn how to cut the fish.
+And then he would go on to do something else.

-The respect for dogma and tradition in Japan is very delicate and it is not always easy to take it to other countries, but in Madrid, in addition to must-try Japanese restaurants there are some good examples of restaurants where sushi is treated like the culinary gem that it is.
+Respect for dogma and tradition in Japan is very delicate and taking it to other countries is not always easy, but in Madrid, in addition to essential Japanese restaurants, there are some good examples of restaurants where sushi is treated as the culinary jewel that it is.

 1. Yugo the bunker

-Yugo the Bunker’s letter of introduction is its raw material, of extraordinary quality.
+Yugo the Bunker’s calling card is its raw material, of extraordinary quality.
 It is impossible to find many of its products in a conventional (or specialized) supermarket.
-That alone makes it worthwhile.
-For that reason, of course, and for the Michelin star that guarantees its quality.
+For this reason alone it is worth it.
+For that, of course, and for the Michelin star that guarantees its quality.

 €€€€€

-Talking about Japanese food in Spain without mentioning Kabuki is like talking about Spanish cinema without mentioning the name Almodóvar.
+Talking about Japanese food in Spain without mentioning Kabuki is like talking about Spanish cinema and not mentioning Almodóvar.
 Nonsense.
 Kabuki, with a menu that hybridizes the best of Japanese and Mediterranean cuisine, is a classic among Madrid’s high standard Japanese restaurants.
-Although since chef Ricardo Sanz left the kitchen he no longer has a Michelin star, his former partner José Antonio Aparicio maintains the excellence.
+Although since chef Ricardo Sanz left the kitchen it no longer has a Michelin star, his former partner José Antonio Aparicio maintains its excellence.

 €€€€€

-Although the best thing about Mr. Ito is not the sushi pieces (perhaps the best is the tiger prawn and piparra neem ), his constructions -called rolls- are an ode to the avant-garde of uramaki.
+Although the best thing about Sr. Ito is not the sushi pieces (perhaps the best is the prawn, tiger and piparra neem ), its constructions -called rolls- are an ode to the avant-garde of uramaki.
 How else to define a roll with tempura prawn, tuna, ricotta cheese and black tobiko?

 €€€€€